NEWECX/vendor-sdk/readme.md

 # Diamond Vendor Inventory SDK Quick Start

-## How To Install (node version 14 or higher are required):
+## How To Install (node version 14 or higher is required):

     npm -g install @ritani/vendor-sdk

-For install node and npm, please refer to: <a href="https://nodejs.org/en/download/">pre-built installer for your platform</a>
+To install node and npm, please refer to: <a href="https://nodejs.org/en/download/">pre-built installer for your platform</a>

 ## How To Use

 ### Step 1: Get API and FTP credentials from Ritani:

-If you already had it, you can skip step 1 and go to step 2 directly.
+If you already have it, you can skip step 1 and go to step 2 directly.

-Sign up with vendor-portal.ritani.com:
+Sign up on Ritani's vendor portal:

 <a href="https://vendor-portal.ritani.com/vendor/signup">Click to Sign up and create an account</a>

-You will get ftp and api credentials:
+Once signup is complete, sign in and click on the account tab.
+There you will find your FTP and API credentials:

-    ftp_username, ftp_password and api_key
+    Username, Password and API key

-### Step 2: Create a project folder and config.
+### Step 2: Create a project folder.
+Then run the SDK config command.
+This will guide you through the process of configuring the SDK.

 for example: ritani-inventory as project folder, ritani-inventory/data as data folder